Jonjoe/mentoring-react-qualification/stage-3/README.md

 ## Outcomes

 - Understand the difference between Atoms, Molecules and Organisms
+- Understand the  basics of the Styled Components library
 - Understand the SOLID principles and how they relate to react

 ## Resources